flowground/rest-api-component/README.md

 Each header has a name and a value.
 Header name should be colon-separated name-value pairs in clear-text `string` format.
 The header value can use [JSONata](http://jsonata.org/) expressions.

+*Note:* **HTTP Response headers** will not be stored, the components stores body and attachment only.

 ## Defining request body

 The body may be defined if the HTTP method is not `GET`.
 The **body** tab enables configuration options such as the **content type** drop-down menu and the **body input field**.